 Cluster controller

-Cluster controller is responsible for handling certain Kubernetes actions such as draining and deleting nodes, adding labels, approving CSR requests.
-It's open source and can be found on github.
+The cluster controller is responsible for handling certain Kubernetes actions, such as draining and deleting nodes, adding labels, and approving CSR requests.
+It's open source and can be found on Github.

 Install cluster-controller

-By default cluster controller is installed during your cluster onboarding using helm chart https://github.com/castai/helm-charts/tree/main/charts/castai-cluster-controller
+By default, the cluster controller is installed during your cluster onboarding using the helm chart https://github.com/castai/helm-charts/tree/main/charts/castai-cluster-controller

-If for some reasons it was uninstalled you can install it manually.
+If, for some reason, it was uninstalled, you can install it manually.

 helm repo add castai-helm https://castai.github.io/helm-charts